alttch/yedb/README.md

 - The engine MAY implement data caching for read operations ONLY.

-- Engine methods MAY accept keys with leading slashes ("/path/to/key"), but MUST represent all keys without leading slashes.
+- Engine methods MAY accept keys with leading slashes ("/path/to/key"), but MUST represent all keys without them.

 #### 3.1.1 Writing and flushing data